Krishprajapati15/PlayNest/README.md

 ### 👤 User Module

--   **Browse & Discover**: Easily view various turfs, explore detailed information, and select preferred time slots for booking.
+- **Browse & Discover**: Easily view various turfs, explore detailed information, and select your preferred time slots for booking.

--   **Effortless Booking**: Securely purchase time slots using **Razorpay**.
-Receive instant confirmation emails with all booking specifics, including a unique **QR code** for easy access.
+- **Effortless Booking with Email Notifications**: Securely purchase time slots using **Razorpay**.
+Instantly receive confirmation emails containing all booking details as well as a unique **QR code** for easy access.

+- **Login Email Alerts**: Get notified by email whenever you log in to your account, ensuring your account’s security and keeping you informed of account activity.

+- **Instant Messaging System**: Communicate directly with turf owners or support through a built-in chat system for seamless assistance and quick responses.

+- **AI Voice Assistance**: Interact with an intelligent voice assistant to help you find turfs, make bookings, answer queries, and navigate the platform hands-free.

--   **Rate & Review**: Share your experience by providing ratings and reviews for turfs you've booked.
+- **Rate & Review**: Share your experience by providing ratings and reviews for turfs you’ve booked.

--   **Become an Owner**: Aspiring turf owners can submit applications directly through the platform, subject to admin review and approval.
+- **Become an Owner**: Aspiring turf owners can apply directly through the platform, subject to admin review and approval.

+## Mail System

+The platform incorporates a comprehensive mail system that automatically sends important notifications to users:
+- **Booking Confirmation**: After a successful booking, users receive a detailed confirmation email with booking specifics and a unique QR code.
+- **Login Alerts**: Users are notified via email every time they log in, adding an extra layer of security.
+- **Other Notifications**: The system can be extended to send password resets, updates, and promotional emails as needed.

 ### 👑 Owner Module